Use OAuth 2.0 to authenticate your application so that you can access the hotel APIs.

 The Name can be anything you want, but the Account ID must be unique across all projects.
 DevConsole will generate a unique Account ID for you, based on the Name that you enter.

-- Select P12 for the Key Type, as the following image shows:
+- Select P12 for the Key Type, as shown below.
+P12 is required.

 - Click the Create button.
 DevConsole generates a